IvanFadieiev/BookStore/Readme.md

 ## Installation

-1. To run this app you need :
+1. To run this app you need : <br />
         a.
 Java 17.
-You can download it from official [website](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
+You can download it from official [website](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) <br />
         b.
 MySQL.
-You can download it from official [website](https://www.mysql.com/downloads/)
+You can download it from official [website](https://www.mysql.com/downloads/) <br />
         c.
 Docker.
-You can download it from official [website](https://www.docker.com/get-started/)
+You can download it from official [website](https://www.docker.com/get-started/) <br />
         d.
 Maven.
-You can download if from official [website](https://maven.apache.org/download.cgi)
+You can download if from official [website](https://maven.apache.org/download.cgi) <br />

 2. Download this repository by executing this command
         ```